 KWILP has signed a contract with MMC Limited to record KWILP's appointment of MMC Limited to carry out certain administration services including registry services and unit pricing.
-The Agreement will take effect during November 2021 on a date to be mutually agreed between the parties.

 Trust Deed

 The Scheme is governed by the Trust Deed between us and Public Trust.
 A copy of the Trust Deed is available on the Disclose Register.